 FSC Chain of Custody certification audits can be conducted concurrently with PEFC Chain of Custody audits, enabling you to get even more value from your certification efforts.
 Wood products may also qualify for SCS Recycled Content, SCS Indoor Advantage indoor air quality, or SCS CARB Formaldehyde Compliance (CARB ATCM) certification.
-Woody biomass producers may also wish to combine PEFC Chain of Custody audits with Sustainable Biomass Partnership (SBP) audits to reduce overall audit time and expense.
+Woody biomass producers may also wish to combine PEFC Chain of Custody audits with Sustainable Biomass Program (SBP) audits to reduce overall audit time and expense.

 Apply for Certification

 Complete and submit the SCS Application form.
 SCS will then prepare a proposal for your approval with suggested scope of work, timeline and quote.
 If the proposal meets your needs you will sign a Work Order and the audit will be scheduled.

 Create company procedures that demonstrate how certified wood or paper products will be tracked throughout your operation.
 SCS provides guidance to help explain the chain-of-custody requirements.

 An SCS auditor will review your procedures for thoroughness and conformance.
 The auditor identifies areas for improvement in the procedures prior to the audit.